flanquit/flanquit/README.md

 ### ✌️ About Me

-- 🌱 I’m currently learning: Node
+- 🌱 I’m currently Diving Deep into: React

 - 📖 website :  <a href="https://www.alpham.co.zw/"> alpham.co.zw </a>